rsoprivatecloud/osic-bare-metal-deployment-process/README.md

 5. Type __preseed/url=http://public.thornelabs.net/ubuntu-server-14.04-unattended-iso-osic-generic.seed__

+  If for some reason the link above fails to download, copy the Preseed file located [here](https://github.com/rsoprivatecloud/osic-bare-metal-deployment-process/blob/master/preseeds/ubuntu-server-14.04-unattended-iso-osic-generic.seed) to any web server and access it over HTTP in the __preseed/url__.
+Accessing the Preseed file over HTTPS will not work because Preseed does not understand HTTPS.

 6. Hit __Enter__ to begin the install process.

 7. You will be prompted for the following menus: